BV-BRC/BV-BRC-Docs/docroot/tutorial/docking/docking.md

 2. The report begins with a brief description of the service, analysis workflow and the top results table.

 3. The top results table displays all of the small molecules that DiffDock successfully bound to the structure.
-A score below negative eight (-8) is considred a benchmark where binding is likely significant.
-This table is sorted by Vinardo score which is one of the leading score consideration.
+A score below negative eight (-8) is considered a benchmark where binding is likely significant.
+This table is sorted by Vinardo score which is one of the leading score considerations.

 4. There are hyperlinks embedded in the table.
-This means that you can click on the link and it will take you to more relevant information.
+This means that you can click on the link, and it will take you to more relevant information.

 5. Clicking the ligand ID should jump you down to that specific ligand result.